nehaljwani/team.exiv2.org/contrib/buildserver/ReadMe.txt

 The --publish option uses the script categorize.py to manufacture links in ~/Jenkins/builds for Platforms, Dates and other useful indices.

-At present there is no script to removed old/stale builds for builds/all
+At present there is no script to remove old/stale builds for builds/all

 2.1) Build Projects
 -------------------